• Home

 Jump to Recipe SaveSaved!

-Batbout, if you’re not familiar with it, is a round Moroccan bread cooked on the stovetop in a skillet that puffs up like a small pocket during cooking.
-Its unique feature is that it is hollow and doesn’t have much crumb inside.
-It can be filled with various fillings and vegetables.
+Batbout is a Moroccan round pita bread cooked on the stovetop in a skillet that puffs up into a small pocket.
+Its unique feature is that it has very little crumb inside, making it perfect for stuffing with a variety of fillings and vegetables.
 It closely resembles Lebanese pita bread.

-Stuffed batbouts are highly appreciated during the month of Ramadan, often served on the Itar table.
+Stuffed batbouts are especially popular during Ramadan, often served on the Iftar table.

 recipe for soft Moroccan batbout